ethanbakare/EDA_for_hate_speech/README.md

 After which proceed to
 ### Download the .ipynb file titled  '000_DA_HS' & dataset folder
-Download the .ipynb file titled 000_DA_HS.ipynb as well as the dataset folder which contains the test, val, train, and train augmented files
+Download the .ipynb file titled '000_DA_HS.ipynb' in the code.
+Also download the dataset folder which contains the test, val, train, and train augmented files

 ### Open the 000_DA_HS.ipynb